mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/creating-a-new-release.md

 #### glibc

-*Please choose a fairly early version*, 16.04 or earlier.
+*Please choose a fairly early version of Ubuntu*, 16.04 or earlier.
 The reason is that pyinstaller does not bundle *libc* into the resulting package so the resulting package may not (will not?) work with earlier versions of libc and Linux: https://pyinstaller.readthedocs.io/en/stable/usage.html#making-linux-apps-forward-compatible

 glibc is also specific for 32 or 64 bit so builds will only work on that architecture.
 Because of how common 64 bit systems are nowadays this is the priority